 - Minimum IB score of 5 in Mathematics or Mathematical Studies

 - College credit in 100-level or higher mathematics course

-- For students entering with no test scores or college credit in mathematics: complete an appropriate level mathematics course or pass a competency test offered at the beginning of each semester, with a score of 60% or higher.
+- For students entering with no test scores or college credit in mathematics: complete an appropriate level mathematics course or pass a competency test, offered at the beginning of each semester, with a score of 60% or higher.

 One of the five core values at the foundation of Goshen College is global citizenship, so intercultural study is an important component of the Goshen Core.
-There are three basic ways to meet the intercultural study requirement, listed below.
-All are described in more detail in the International Education section of the catalog and at goshen.edu/sst.
+There are three basic ways to meet the global education requirement, listed below.
+All are described in more detail in the Global Engagement section of the catalog and at goshen.edu/sst.